Small – Underarm (buttoned) 94cm. Length 70cm.

 This kit includes a colour-printed pattern card with full instructions in all sizes and all the yarn required to make Graceknot Jacket in your chosen size.

-This design is available in a choice of ten colours of Hebridean 3 Ply, Graceknot is shown here in Sea Anemone.
+This design can be ordered in any of our available Hebridean 3 Ply colours, Graceknot is shown here in Sea Anemone.

 For a step-by-step video tutorial showing the techniques involved in knitting an Infinite Celtic Knot visit our Celtic Knotwork & Cable Tutorial section.